XiaoshuLinx/XiaoshuLinx.github.io/_pages/markdown.md

 ======
 * Sep 2022-to date: Mechanisms and development of internal attention in human brain
   * Purpose： to achieve a deeper understanding of the underlying brain mechanisms of the two retro cues: retro-object-cue and retro-dimension-cue.
-  * Duties included: experimental design; ,MEG and behavioral data acquisition and data analysis.
+  * Duties included: experimental design; MEG and behavioral data acquisition and data analysis.
   * Supervisor: Associate Professor Tiina Parviainen

 * Sep 2020-Dec 2021: Working memory employed in Multiple Object Tracking (MOT)